-Stock Market, which has given the best returns and beaten all other investments available like bonds, commodities, gold etc, is definitely one of the favorite choice of the people.
+Stock Market, which has given the best returns and beaten all other investments available like bonds, commodities, gold etc, is definitely one of the favourite choices of the people.

-Although everyone has thought of investing on their own, but stopped because of some common misconceptions heard from friends, family or media.
-So, today let’s take control of our freedom of investing by overcoming few common barriers – the investing myths.
+Although everyone has thought of investing on their own but stopped because of some common misconceptions heard from friends, family or media.
+So, today let’s take control of our freedom of investing by overcoming a few common barriers – the investing myths.

-This is one of the most common heard myth when it comes to stock market investing.
-And it is so popular that this investing myth has become one of the theories is few places.
+This is one of the most commonly heard myths when it comes to stock market investing.
+And it is so popular that this investing myth has become one of the theories in a few places.

-So let’s compare stock market and gambling so that we can have some clear vision about them.
-First of all, both involves money and element of chance.
+So let’s compare the stock market and gambling so that we can have a clear vision of them.
+First of all, both involve money and the element of chance.
 Second, Risk is involved in both gambling and stock investing.
-Third, both involves uncertainty of winning or losing.
-Most people after considering these three points and comes to the conclusion that both stock investing and gambling is same.
+Third, both involve uncertainty of winning or losing.
+Most people after considering these three points and come to the conclusion that both stocks investing and gambling is the same.

-Now, let’s see the things from other point of view and note the differences.
+Now, let’s see the things from another point of view and note the differences.
 Although blindly investing in stocks is similar to rolling a dice, but successful investing is never a game of chances.
 The art of investing is based on risk and reward.
 Gambling doesn’t allow anyone to change the probability.
-There is always a 50% chances of getting a head or tail while gambling on coin toss.
+There is always a 50% chance of getting a ‘head’ or ‘tail’ while gambling on a coin toss.

 However, through knowledge and skills, Investors can change the probability of winning.
-Investors can reliably predict the outcome which follows trends, patterns and fundamental studies like balance sheet, profit loss statement, cash flow statement etc. Although, no one knows the future but investors has been able to put the odds in their favor by thorough analysis, proper studies & training.
+Investors can reliably predict the outcome which follows trends, patterns and fundamental studies like balance sheet, profit loss statement, cash flow statement etc. Although, no one knows the future investors have been able to put the odds in their favour by thorough analysis, proper studies & training.

 If you are new to investing and want to stay away from common myths and mistakes in stock market, I will highly recommend you to read this book: One Up On Wall Street: How To Use What You Already Know To Make Money In the Market.
 It is one of my favourite books on stock market.

 But this isn’t true.
 You don’t need millions to start investing.
-A good thorough study about the company and just few bucks in the bank is enough for start investing.
-Even the greatest investor of all time, Warren Buffett, started his first investment with only a few dollars at an age on eleven.
-He didn’t needed a million dollars to make him a billionaire.
+A good thorough study about the company and just a few bucks in the bank is enough to start investing.
+Even the greatest investor of all time, Warren Buffett, started his first investment with only a few dollars at an age of eleven.
+He didn’t need a million dollars to make him a billionaire.
 So, why should you?

 Everyone can start investing with even the little amount that they have.

-Now, you don’t need to give too much time on financial newspapers or magazines before you invest on your own.
-Just giving a couple of hours in a week, you can read all the company’s fundamentals which is easily available on the financial websites on internet.
-Even, you can check these financials while travelling on train or during breaks in office routine using the friendly financial mobile apps.
+Now, you don’t need to give too much time to financial newspapers or magazines before you invest on your own.
+Just give a couple of hours in a week, you can read all the company’s fundamentals which are easily available on the financial websites on the internet.
+Even, you can check these financials while travelling on a train or during breaks in office routine using the friendly financial mobile apps.
 Life is simple now!

 Today people pay a lot to professional managers just because they believe in this investing myth that hiring a professional is better than making your own investing decisions.

-But in reality it differs.
-It’s a proven fact that many professionals fails to beat the benchmark over a long time.
-Still they, they continue to charge a huge fee.
+But in reality, it differs.
+It’s a proven fact that many professionals fail to beat the benchmark over a long time.
+Still, they continue to charge a huge fee.
 There are also a couple of disadvantages of a large money manager.

 First, they can’t move money easily as you can during any market swing.
 Second, these managers are slow to change models with models, but a retail investor isn’t.
-For example, a mutual fund investing in large cap companies has to continue investing in large caps, and it doesn’t matters what brilliant opportunities are present in mid-cap or small cap.
+For example, a mutual fund investing in large-cap companies has to continue investing in large caps, and it doesn’t matter what brilliant opportunities are present in mid-cap or small cap.